fbpx

 In 1961, the Alabama Museum of Natural History and the Geological Survey of Alabama separated, with the former becoming more officially linked to the University of Alabama.
 The fossil collection was divided between the two institutions subsequently.
 In the following decades, the collection of the Alabama Museum of Natural History was further expanded and curated by UA employees such as (in alphabetical order) Dana Ehret, Douglas E. Jones, John Hall, Brown Hawkins, Ed Hooks, James Lamb, James Parham, Mark Uhen, and others.
 Additionally, the generous donations of many fossils by avocational paleontologists such as (in alphabetical order) Prescott Atkinson, Ron Buta, Caleb Curren, David Leuth, George Martin, and many others, also contributed greatly to the collection’s growth.
 In 2005, the vertebrate fossils and Pennsylvanian trace fossils from Alabama’s Union Chapel Mine were transferred from the Geological Survey of Alabama to the Alabama Museum of Natural History.
 Another major change happened in 2016, when the UA Museum’s Department of Museum Research and Collections was created.
 The fossil collection has since been under the supervision of this department instead of the Alabama Museum of Natural History, but the Museum’s affiliation continues with the usage of ALMNH museum numbers for specimens, exhibition, and outreach uses of the collections.

-Collection summary and highlights
+Collection Summary and Highlights

 Some of the cataloged invertebrate specimens.